shonsirsha/lapor_diri/README.md

 ⭐ It uses the JWT, which expires every 15 minutes.

 ⭐ If the JWT included for a request to a protected route is expired, then it will simply "refreshes" the JWT, and new token will be generated.
-This happens really quickly and won't be noticable by the user.
+This happens really quickly and isn't noticable to the user.

 ⭐ More information on the auth method <a href="#authMethod">here.</a>